bparanj/crystal/computer/electronics/design/electric-vs-electro-static.md

 ### Summary:
 Distinguishing between the electric field in a capacitor and the general concept of an electrostatic field is necessary to accurately design, analyze, and apply these concepts in different contexts.
 The specific, uniform field in a capacitor is key to circuit design and energy storage, while the broader concept of electrostatic fields is essential for understanding and managing a wide range of physical phenomena and applications.

-It's important to clarify that both **electric fields** and **electrostatic fields** can occur both inside electronic circuits and in the real world outside of circuits.
+Both **electric fields** and **electrostatic fields** can occur both inside electronic circuits and in the real world outside of circuits.
 However, they have different contexts of occurrence and applications.
 Let’s break down these ideas:

 ### 1. **Electric Field**:
    - **Inside Electronic Circuits**: